Above: Class A1 No. 60132 is prepared for turning on the 70-foot turntable at Grantham Loco in August 1949. Photograph by Peter Wilkinson

 Locomotive turning was an essential operation at most engine sheds and major termini in the days of the steam railway.
-Steam locomotives, except those which spent their entire working lives on shunting duties, were designed to travel 'chimney first' whenever possible:
+Steam locomotives, except those which spent their working lives on shunting duties, were designed to travel 'chimney first' whenever possible because:

-- they rode better and more safely at speed through curves and junctions;
+- they rode better and more safely through curves and junctions;

 - footplates were optimised for forward travel in terms of the layout of the controls and the shelter of the crew;

 - with the chimney 'uphill' on a steep gradient there is a greater depth of water covering the firebox;

 - technically, the valve gear design and valve arrangements were usually set up in favour of forward gear, aiding efficiency;